Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Abstract

 \section{Abstract}

-Floquet engineering of photonic waveguide lattice could generate $\pi$-mode, which is localized at the end or corner of the one or two dimensional finite arrays, respectively.
-In this paper, we theoretically study the Floquet engineering of two dimensional photonic waveguide lattice in three types of lattices: honeycomb lattice with Kekule distortion, breathing square lattice and breathing Kagome lattice.
+In this paper, we theoretically study the Floquet engineering of two dimensional photonic waveguide arrays in three types of lattices: honeycomb lattice with Kekule distortion, breathing square lattice and breathing Kagome lattice.
 The Kekule distortion factor or the breathing factor in the corresponding lattice is periodically changed along the axial direction of the photonic waveguide with frequency $\omega$.
-Within certain ranges of $\omega$, the Floquet $\pi$ mode in a gap of quasi-energy spectrum are found, which are localized at the corner of the finite two-dimensional arrays.
-Due to particle-hole symmetric in the model of honeycomb and square lattice, the quasi-energy level of the Floquet $\pi$ mode is $\pm\omega/2$.
-On the other hand, for Kagome lattice, the quasi-energy level of the Floquet $\pi$ mode is near to $\pm2\omega/3$ or $\mp4\omega/3$.
+Within certain ranges of $\omega$, the Floquet corner states in the Floquet band gap of quasi-energy spectrum are found, which are localized at the corner of the finite two-dimensional arrays.
+Due to particle-hole symmetric in the model of honeycomb and square lattice, the quasi-energy level of the Floquet $\pi$ corner states is $\pm\omega/2$.
+On the other hand, Kagome lattice does not have particle-hole symmetric, so that the quasi-energy level of the Floquet $\pm2\pi/3$ corner states is near to $\pm1\omega/3$.
+The corner states are either protected by crystalline symmetry or reflection symmetry.
+The finding of Floquet fractional-$\pi$ corner states could provide more options for engineering of on-chip photonic devices.